Part One: Maroon Methodology

 For Marx and Engels, the nature of this base/superstructure relationship explains why the leading philosophers of their time could only look on helplessly while political life slipped out of their reach, while it was drawn into real struggles between the rising camps of proletariat and bourgeoisie.
 The Young Hegelians, as their counterparts Marx and Engels describe them in The German Ideology (41-42, 46-47), had believed that justice, democracy, and social progress could be achieved peacefully, and mainly by didactic means – by raising the reading public’s consciousness up to their own privileged standpoint, above the fray of contending social classes, to criticize and transform the stagnant institutions of the German states.

 But because of the relative underdevelopment of the German national economy, there was no ripening working class, comparable to the French or English proletariat, that could violently push feudal society toward liberalization and national unity (Lukacs, The Young Hegel, 288-290).
-The power of the German intelligentsia was borrowed light from the princes, who needed their administrative talents but not their ideas for social reform.
-Drawn between merciless autocrats and an unprepared army of labor, they mistook their intermediate position for the chance to mediate that dispute.
+Taken as a class, the German intelligentsia's power was borrowed light from the princes, who needed their administrative talents but not their ideas for social reform.
+Drawn between a succession of autocrats and an unprepared army of labor, they mistook their intermediate position for their chance to mediate.

 In the early 20th century, which was punctuated by race riots and pastime lynchings, Marxist theories on racial prejudice tended to uncritically apply the base/superstructure framework to the US context, in order to explain the racial chauvinism in organized labor and socialist movements.
 As the line goes, race belongs in the superstructure, while class affiliation lies at the (monocausal) base.
 Whatever their color, workers in the United States shared a fundamental class interest that demanded unity in their fight with the bourgeoisie.
 But that desired unity never came, because of the formal exclusion of Black labor from crucial sectors of the industrial economy, and equally importantly, because of the racism of white workers.

 Since they held that the interest of all workers was challenged by the oppressed condition of Black labor, these class-reductive theories asserted that white workers were really the dupes in an elaborate plot to divide the proletarian ranks.
-The bosses were cynically fueling the racist attitudes of white workers, to keep them from forming one fist with Black workers, with which to smash the dictatorship of capital.
+The bosses were cynically fueling white workers' racist attitudes, to keep them from forming one fist with Black workers, with which to smash the dictatorship of capital.
 Once the white worker became conscious of their real class interest, in the course of their struggle for socialism alongside Black workers, they would slough off their inconvenient antiblackness.

 In Divided World/Divided Class, sociologist Zak Cope usefully describes this position as the false class consciousness theory: the reason that oppressor-nation workers hold racist attitudes is because they are not conscious of themselves as a class, having a common interest with the workers of oppressed nations in the overthrow of their capitalist bosses (4).